VNC Penetration Testing (Port 5901)

 Now type the following command in order to open VNC startup file for making some changes.

 Add given below line in startup file as shown in given and save the changes.

-Execute given below command to set resolution of Desktop screen.
+Execute given below command to set the resolution of the Desktop screen.

 After following above 7 steps check service status of VNC server using given below command.

 From the given image you can confirm that port 5901 is activated

 TightVNC is a free remote control software package that helps the client to connect with VNC server.
 I have downloaded it in the client machine so that he can connect to the vnc server.

 Run TightVNC Viewer and enter [192.168.1.218:5901] server IP: port number as shown in the given image and then click on connect.

 The client will get VNC authentication Pop up enter the server password which you have set above.